herrera-ignacio/architect-handbook/architectures/general/concurrency/README.md

 Transactions pull together several requests that the client wants treated as if they were a single request.
 They can occur from the application to the database (a system transaction) or from the user to an application (a business transaction).

+## Isolation and Immutability

+Two common solutions for concurrency problems: *isolation* and *immutability*.

+With **isolation**, you partition the data so that any piece of it can only be accessed by one active agent.
+With it you arrange things so that the program enters an isolated zone, within which you don't have to worry about concurrency.

+> "Good concurrency design is thus to find ways of creaing such zones and to ensure that as much programming as possible is done in one of them." - Martin Fowler & David Rice

+You only get concurrency problems if the data you're sharing can be modified.
+So one way to avoid concurrency conflicts is to recognize **immutable data**.
+By identifying some data as immutable, or at least immutable almost all the time, we can relax our concurrency concerns for it and share it widely.

+Another option is to separate applications that are only reading data, and have them use copied data sources, from which we can then relax all concurrency controls.